The only time a man thinks straight is when he is broke. Other times he is just being a man !

 The returns will be well worth it.

-So many Nigerians cannot afford to pay for monthly cable TV subscription and this has opened a business channel for sports viewing centers.
+So many Nigerians cannot afford to pay for monthly cable TV subscriptions and this has opened a business channel for sports viewing centers.

 Nigerians are crazy about football, politics, and social trends.

 If you are able to offer this service or set up this business, you will cash out in no time.